Focused Estate Planning, After Death, Elder Law, and LLC Services

 Thomas Legal, PLLC

-The content on this website is for general information only.
-It’s not legal advice for any specific case or situation.
-Reading or accessing this information does not create an attorney-client relationship.
-Completing and/or submitting an intake form DOES NOT CREATE AN ATTORNEY-CLIENT RELATIONSHIP.
+The information on this website is for general purposes only and is not legal advice for your specific situation.
+Reading this site or using its information does not create an attorney‑client relationship.
+Filling out or submitting an intake form also does not create an attorney‑client relationship.
+An attorney‑client relationship is only formed after we both execute a written engagement agreement.

 Copyright © 2026 Thomas Legal, PLLC - All Rights Reserved.